 Design thinking and social entrepreneurship

 To address the priority risks, the project will provide support to the local coalition to design local solutions and resourcing strategies.
-Where appropriate the coalitions will be encouraged will be encouraged to draw on existing global resources such as the corporate volunteering program developed by the Indonesian Red Cross (PMI) and the American Red Cross, the First Aid and Hazard apps, the Business Preparedness initiative being developed by the Global Disaster Preparedness Center (GDPC), the U-Report citizen reporting tool developed by UNICEF, and other similar tools and services.
+Where appropriate the coalitions will be encouraged to draw on existing global resources such as the corporate volunteering program developed by the Indonesian Red Cross (PMI) and the American Red Cross, the First Aid and Hazard apps, the Business Preparedness initiative being developed by the Global Disaster Preparedness Center (GDPC), the U-Report citizen reporting tool developed by UNICEF, and other similar tools and services.

-To engage the wider communities within each city in implementing the target solutions (and to link individual and collection actions), the coalitions will integrate awareness-raising about the priority risks as well as tool and services to implement the solutions as part of a local campaign and action plan.
+To engage the wider communities within each city in implementing the target solutions (and to link individual and collection actions), the coalitions will integrate awareness-raising about the priority risks as well as tools and services to implement the solutions as part of a local campaign and action plan.
 The campaigns will be planned around timeframes appropriate to the risks and solutions being targeted and will incorporate iterative sets of activities to allow learning and adaptation over the course of the campaign implementation.
-The New Zealand Red Cross and the GDPC worked together on a mapping of a variety of previous awareness-rasing campaigns.
+The New Zealand Red Cross and the GDPC worked together on a mapping of a variety of previous awareness-raising campaigns.
 The ‘Coalition-building in Coastal Cities’ project will build on these documents, add further case studies and examples to design and test a more detailed set of guidance materials on campaign design for use in the project and more widely within 1BC.

 The final element in the project is catalyzing local resourcing of resilience solutions.
 The project includes a small community grant fund that will make awards on a competitive basis to the coalitions in the participating cities to catalyze local resilience actions.
 In addition, the project team will seek to link these community grant funds to other community funding opportunities.
 Conversations are currently underway with both the potential sources and programs for funding these initiatives.
-Ultimately the goal is to use these funds to match and incentive local investment in the targeted resilience solutions through contributions to the campaign element of the project by the local business community, local government budget allocations, and public fundraising and volunteer recruitment.
+Ultimately the goal is to use these funds to match and incentivize local investment in the targeted resilience solutions through contributions to the campaign element of the project by the local business community, local government budget allocations, and public fundraising and volunteer recruitment.